VVS Diamonds Buying Guide, Pros & Cons, Prices

 VVS vs. Color

-Unlike clarity which is often not seen with the naked eye even in most SI1-graded diamonds, color is a yellow tint that can be visible across the entire body of a diamond.
+Unlike clarity, which is often not seen with the naked eye, even in most SI1-graded diamonds, color is a yellow tint that can be visible across the entire body of a diamond.
 Therefore, prioritizing color over clarity is a better choice.

 VVS. vs. Carat

 Even compromising on carat weight for clarity is not a good idea.
 A low clarity grade does not affect visual appearance as much as it is by carat weight.
 For example, a diamond will look much smaller if it is 0.8 carats instead of 1 carat.
-Check this 1.2-carat diamond that can be purchased for the price of a 1-carat VVS diamond, all other factors being equal.

 Final Verdict